Ariane’s Ewing Sarcoma Story

 The chemo was supposed to shrink the tumor.
-After, we did the operation, which was a resection of the radius where they removed 13 centimeters of radius.
-So that was a big operation.
-My arm shrank a little bit and the bone is different.
+After, we did the operation, which was a resection of the radius, where they removed 13 centimeters of radius.
+That was a big operation.
+My arm shrank a little bit, and the bone is different.

 Describe the surgery

-It was supposed to take four hours, but it took six because they wanted to save some nerve that may be able to move my finger and they were able to save it, but that made the operation longer.
+It was supposed to take four hours, but it took six because they wanted to save some nerve that may be able to move my finger.
+They were able to save it, but that made the operation longer.

 I woke up very sick because of the anesthesia.
 I think I had some sort of reaction.
-I was vomiting a lot and I was feeling pretty nauseous.
-And it was hurting a lot.
-It’s not everyday that your body’s just removed a bone.
+I was vomiting a lot, and I was feeling pretty nauseous.
+It was hurting a lot.
+It’s not every day that your body’s just removed a bone.
 So it was a really weird feeling.

-When I woke up, I just remember that I was moving my other hand and I wasn’t able to move the other one.
-And it was really weird.
+When I woke up, I just remember that I was moving my other hand, and I wasn’t able to move the other one.
+It was really weird.
 I wasn’t having complete control of my body.

 I was staying in a six-patient room, which was loud, very, very loud.
-Usually at my hospital, I’m used to being alone in my room for my chemo, and I thought that was gonna be the same for the operation when I wake up when I woke up, but I was with six people.
+Usually at my hospital, I’m used to being alone in my room for my chemo, and I thought that was going to be the same for the operation when I woke up, but I was with six people.

 Recovering at home after surgery

-I had a cast for a month-and-a-half.
+I had a cast for a month and a half.
 I wasn’t able really to move my head a lot.
-After a month-and-a-half, they decided to start the radiotherapy.
-So they would remove the cast, do my radiotherapy and then redo the cast after.
+After a month and a half, they decided to start the radiotherapy.
+They would remove the cast, do my radiotherapy, and then redo the cast after.

 Describe the radiation